Mark Achtman: Education

-Achtman was educated at the University of Manitoba where he was awarded a Master of Science degree in 1965 for research on hemagglutination in adenovirus.
+Achtman was educated at McGill University and graduated in 1963 (B. Sc.
+Hon.
+Bacteriology & Immunology).
+He then attended the University of Manitoba where he was awarded a Master of Science degree in 1965 for research on hemagglutination in adenovirus.
 He went on to complete a PhD on bacterial fertility factor at the University of California, Berkeley in 1969.

 Research

 Achtman's research interests are in the population genetics of pathogenic bacteria such as Vibrio cholerae, Salmonella, Yersinia pestis, Neisseria meningitidis, Escherichia coli, Helicobacter pylori, and Bordetella.
 Achtman was one of the inventors of multilocus sequence typing.
 His research has been funded by the Biotechnology and Biological Sciences Research Council (BBSRC) and Medical Research Council (MRC).

 Awards and honours

 Achtman was elected a Fellow of the Royal Society (FRS) in 2015.
 His nomination reads: